Former Cast Member Arrested, Accused Of Stealing $7200 Worth Of Haunted Mansion Costumes From Disney World

-A man has been arrested and accused of stealing more than $7,000 worth of costumes from the Haunted Mansion in Magic Kingdom at Walt Disney World.
+A man has been arrested and accused of stealing more than $7,000 worth of costumes from the Haunted Mansion in the Magic Kingdom at Walt Disney World.
 The man is 24-year-old Patrick Spikes from Orange County and he was booked into jail on Friday after months of investigation by the Orange County Sheriff’s Office.

-My News 13 is reporting that in the summer of 2018, Spikes entered a backstage area at Magic Kingdom and began stealing items from the Haunted Mansion.
+My News 13 is reporting that in the summer of 2018, Spikes entered a backstage area at the Magic Kingdom and began stealing items from the Haunted Mansion.
 At the time, Spikes was a cast member of Walt Disney World and was using his employee ID to enter areas and take backstage photos which Disney strictly prohibits.

 After entering Haunted Mansion, Spikes stole the items which included costumes, wigs, and a tiara.
 Spikes not only stole the items, but he did sell some of them which has led to the added charge of dealing in stolen property to go along with burglary of an occupied structure and grand theft.